UST-Robotics-Team/Software-Tutorial-2024-Notes/tutorial-0-self-learn-basic-c/homeworks/hw03-print-shapes.md

 **Please note that this screenshot of the text is the correct output for `n=2`, we meant the side length of the left triangle is n in the previous picture**

 **Please note that spaces are indicated by the hollow rectangles ▯.
 Otherwise, there are nothing.
-This means that the empty line on the third row is done via newline `\n`**
+This means that the empty line on the fourth row is done via newline `\n`**

 You can assume the size is an integer > 1